 The color of First Day vitamins is from carrots and grape extract (not artificial coloring), and the flavor is from strawberry and orange (not artificial flavoring).

 - The sustainable packaging is convenient and avoids vitamin bottles going in the trash.

-I’ve mentioned this in other articles before, but I really appreciate brands who find ways to reduce waste.
+I’ve mentioned this in other articles before, but I really appreciate brands that find ways to reduce waste.
 I’m not perfect, but I do try to reuse things and avoid acquiring a ton of things that will just end up in the trash.

-I love that the First Day vitamins come with a reusable, high-quality bottle, and after that, you simply get refill packets to fill it back up.
+I like that the First Day vitamins come with a reusable, high-quality bottle, and after that, you simply get refill packets to fill it back up.
 It’s always bothered me to throw away vitamin and supplement bottles because they can definitely be reused!
 That’s taken care of with First Day.

 This also keeps costs down – you’re paying for the highest quality vitamins instead of a new bottle each month.